 It is a primary aim of our school that every member of the school community feels valued and respected, and that each person is treated fairly and considerately.
-This is particularly important at a time where people have increased vulnerability.
 We are a caring community, whose values are built on mutual trust and respect for all.
 The school's behaviour policy is therefore designed to support the way in which all members of the school can live and work together in a supportive way.
 It aims to promote an environment in which everyone feels happy, safe and secure.

 Our approach starts by rewarding and is a positive one.
 We focus on rewarding children for doing well and making the right choices.
 The school has a 'one word school rule' but our Behaviour Policy is not primarily concerned with rule enforcement.
 It is a means of promoting good relationships, so that people can work together with the common purpose of helping everyone to learn.
-This policy supports the school community in aiming to allow everyone to work together in an effective and considerate way.
+This policy supports the school community in aiming to allow everyone to work together in an effective, considerate and respectful way.